MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics

 Large Language Models (LLMs) have demonstrated remarkable capabilities across diverse domains, fundamentally reshaping the artificial intelligence landscape~\citep{zhao2023survey}.
 This rapid progress is driven by a tightly coupled cycle of development and evaluation, where benchmarks and public leaderboards serve as essential feedback mechanisms~\citep{cao2025toward}.
 They enable researchers to measure model capabilities, compare methodologies, and guide future research.
 Consequently, considerable effort has focused on designing benchmarks to evaluate what capabilities a model possesses~\citep{ni2025survey}.

 However, the reliability of these evaluations is challenged by the inherent volatility of pre-training, where drastic parameter updates and fragile instruction-following abilities introduce significant noise.
-As illustrated in Figure~\ref{fig:intro}, this evaluation instability critically impacts the entire LLM pre-training lifecycle: (1) \textbf{\textit{In ablations studies,}} it leads to ambiguous comparisons and can even yield incorrect conclusions (Figure~\ref{fig:sub_a}).
-(2) \textbf{\textit{During the pre-training process,}} it causes volatile performance trajectories that obscure underlying data or training issues (Figure~\ref{fig:sub_b}).
-(3) \textbf{\textit{After pre-training,}} it results in a poor correlation between the observed base model's performance and its downstream counterparts, meaning improvements do not reliably transfer to post-training tasks (Figure~\ref{fig:sub_c}).
+As illustrated in Figure~\ref{fig:intro}, this evaluation instability critically impacts the entire LLM pre-training lifecycle: (1) \textbf{In ablations studies,} it leads to ambiguous comparisons and can even yield incorrect conclusions (Figure~\ref{fig:sub_a}).
+(2) \textbf{During the pre-training process,} it causes volatile performance trajectories that obscure underlying data or training issues (Figure~\ref{fig:sub_b}).
+(3) \textbf{After pre-training,} it results in a poor correlation between the observed base model's performance and its downstream counterparts, meaning improvements do not reliably transfer to post-training tasks (Figure~\ref{fig:sub_c}).
 These phenomena obscure genuine training progress and invalidate ablation studies, ultimately undermining the validity of our scientific conclusions.
 This raises a critical question:

-To address this issue, we systematically diagnose evaluation instability, tracing it to two primary and compounding sources: (1) \textbf{\textit{Parameter Instability}}: This variance arises from the stochastic nature of the training trajectory.
+To address this issue, we systematically diagnose evaluation instability, tracing it to two primary and compounding sources: (1) \textbf{Parameter Instability}: This variance arises from the stochastic nature of the training trajectory.
 An LLM’s path through the high-dimensional parameter space is inherently non-smooth, meaning any single checkpoint may represent a transiently suboptimal state or a sharp local minimum~\citep{jastrzkebski2017three,hansen1992testing,fort2020deep}.
-Thus, performance can fluctuate dramatically, rendering evaluations at any single checkpoint an unreliable and noisy snapshot of the model's true capability~\citep{achille2017critical}.
-(2) \textbf{\textit{Evaluation Instability}}: This variance is introduced by the fragility of measurement protocols.
+Consequently, performance can fluctuate dramatically, rendering evaluations at any single checkpoint an unreliable and noisy snapshot of the model’s true capability at that training stage~\citep{achille2017critical}.
+(2) \textbf{Evaluation Instability}: This variance is introduced by the fragility of measurement protocols.
 For generative tasks such as code generation or mathematical reasoning, metrics based on a single output (e.g., greedy decoding) resemble high-variance Bernoulli trials.
-The results are highly sensitive to sampling ``luck'', where a small number of favorable or unfavorable generations can disproportionately affect evaluation outcomes~\citep{song2024good,xia2025evaluating,mirzadeh2024gsm}.
+The resulting scores are highly sensitive to sampling ``luck'', where a small number of favorable or unfavorable generations can disproportionately affect evaluation outcomes~\citep{song2024good,xia2025evaluating,mirzadeh2024gsm}.